vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Programming Model

-To allow developers to specify the concurrency modes of VMS functions, vMODB prescribes two annotations, \texttt{@PartitionBy} and \texttt{@Parallel}, for key-based and embarrassingly parallel executions, respectively.
-For instance, in Listing 2, line \ref{line:trigger}, the method utilized to determine the key-based access is "getId," found in the input event class \texttt{PriceUpdate} (line \ref{line:partition_key}).
+The VMS model prescribes partitioned and embarrassingly parallel executions of each VMS function through the \texttt{@PartitionBy} and \texttt{@Parallel} annotations, respectively.
+In Listing 2, line \ref{line:trigger}, the method utilized to determine the key-based access is "getId," found in the input event class \texttt{PriceUpdate} (line \ref{line:partition_key}).
 This means that all data accesses performed by this function will relate to the particular product ID.
-For parallel access, simply annotating a function with \texttt{@Parallel} is sufficient, indicating that the function can run concurrently on multiple input events.
+Annotating a function with \texttt{@Parallel} indicates that the function can run concurrently on multiple input events.
+More precisely, events triggering partitioned functions accessing different partitions using the same partition method, or those triggering embarrassingly parallel functions, could be processed concurrently.
+Note that events triggering functions with different modes or partitioned mode using different partition methods would never be processed concurrently.
 An incorrect specification can create conflicts, which will be detected, and the conflicting transactions will be aborted to achieve safety.
 Details are discussed in $\S$~\ref{subsec:tx_mgmt}.